 Keep in mind that each State has the right to elect whether to participate or not.
 Under the concept of dual sovereignty, States are free to continue to outlaw hemp and hemp products or derivatives.

 In Texas, HB1325 established a hemp-growth program in Texas.
+Under HB1325, you will require a hemp grower’s license if you want to grow hemp in Texas.
 The Texas Department of Agriculture will be responsible for issuing hemp grower licenses once the State of Texas receives federal approval of its hemp-growth plan.

 Felony Convictions for Owners or Employees of Hemp Cultivators

 Under the Act, if you have been convicted of a controlled substance felony under State or Federal law, you may not participate in (such as through employment) or engage in the cultivation of hemp for a ten year period following the date of your conviction.
 For those already working in the hemp industry, the Act contains an exception for any person who was already growing hemp lawfully under a program established pursuant to the 2014 Farm Bill.

 Section 11106 of the Act amended the Federal Crop Insurance Act and establishes that hemp is an agricultural commodity eligible for federal crop insurance.
 Amendment of Section 508(a)(2) of the Federal Crop Insurance Act (7 U.S.C.
 1508(a)(2)) ensures that hemp is eligible for coverage both pre and post-harvest.